 Worn Suspension Components

-CommonWorn ball joints, control arm bushings, or tie rods allow alignment to shift.
-Springs sagging on one side change ride height and alignment.
+CommonWorn ball joints, control arm bushings, or tie rods allow steering geometry to shift.
+Springs sagging on one side change ride height and handling.
 Worn components can't hold proper wheel position.

 Wheel Bearing Issues